flathub-infra/documentation/blog/2025-05-02/index.md

 [Vorarbeiter][vorarbeiter] is a German word for "foreman" and a living proof of my school-related trauma.
 The new service is a middleman between GitHub and GitHub Actions.
-It is happily humming since April 21st, and largely does what Buildbot did: builds apps, with a sprinkle of publishing logic.
+It has been happily humming since April 21st, and largely does what Buildbot did: builds apps, with a sprinkle of publishing logic.

 While what happens under the hood is solid, there is no UI yet.
 Flathub bot